dyninst/dyninst/docs/parseAPI/developer/CFGFactory.h.rst

       Returns an object derived from Function as though the provided parameters had been passed to the Function constructor.
-The ParseAPI parser will never invoke ``mkfunc()`` twice with identical ``addr``, and ``region`` parameters—that is, Functions are guaranteed to be unique by address within a region.
+The ParseAPI parser will never invoke ``mkfunc()`` twice with identical ``addr``, and ``region`` parameters-that is, Functions are guaranteed to be unique by address within a region.

   .. cpp:function:: virtual Block* mkblock(Function* func, CodeRegion* region, Address addr)